mattgianni/sparql-ui/README.md

 ## Commands

-[sparql-ui](https://github.com/mattgianni/sparql-ui) currently support three operations accessible via kaymaps or the command pallette (**[shft-cmd-P]**).
-Some of the commands are available through the menu system (under packages and the context menus).
+[sparql-ui](https://github.com/mattgianni/sparql-ui) currently supports the following operations via kaymaps and the command pallette (**[shft-cmd-P]**).
+Some of the commands are available through the menu system as well (under packages and the context menus).

 * **[ctrl-alt-p]** (*Sparql UI:Configure*)
   * sets the endpoint to the currently selected text